Summeli/Streaming-clock-appengine/README.md

 reset clock to 0 and start it
 `srs`

-false start righ / left
+false start right / left
 `srf` or `slf`

-update bib-number left/right clock
+update bib-number right / left clock
 `sbrxxx` or `sblxxx` where xxx is the bib number

-stop right/left clock
+stop right / left clock
 `ssrxxxxbyyy` or `sslxxxxbyyy` where xxxx is time in milliseconds and yyy is the bib number

 ## Requirements